 Tornadoes are nature’s most violent storm and can cause widespread devastation in seconds.
 Spawning from strong thunderstorms, a tornado appears as a rotating funnel-shaped cloud that extends to the ground with whirling winds.
 Tornadoes are rated on the Enhanced Fujita (EF) Scale between 0 and 5.

 Sheltering-in-Place during Severe Weather

-Please click the link below for the appropriate sheltering-in-place actions to take during a tornado.
-What to Do Before, During and After a Tornado
+Go to the link below for sheltering-in-place actions to take during a tornado.

 Peak tornado season for the City of McKinney is March through May, but there are still possibilities through summer and fall.
 Tornadoes may strike quickly with little or no warning and may appear translucent until dust and debris are picked up or a cloud forms in the funnel.

 Watch Versus Warning

 Tornado Watch: Issued when the conditions are favorable for a tornado to be produced.
 Watch the sky for signs of the storm and stay tuned to weather and news sources